kestra-io/docs/blogs/2022-02-01-leroy-merlin-usage-kestra.md

 > Kestra is very easy to learn, with a large number of functionalities covering a large number of use cases (scheduled workflows, API calls, triggers, flow synchronization, data and file transfers, etc.).
 The Web interface facilitates the monitoring of flows and the consultation of logs.
 New features are added very regularly, often in response to needs.
 Kestra is evolving rapidly.

 > After suffering with Airflow to schedule different treatments, Kestra's arrival was more than saving.
-The ecosystem of plug-ins is evolving rapidly and greatly facilitates integration with different bricks, especially on GCP (BQ, GCS, Cloud SQL, etc.) A tool that deserves to be known more.
+The ecosystem of plugins is evolving rapidly and greatly facilitates integration with different bricks, especially on GCP (BQ, GCS, Cloud SQL, etc.) A tool that deserves to be known more.

 ## Conclusion